storming0x/serpentor/README.md

 This is **experimental software** and is provided on an "as is" and "as available" basis **without any warranties**.

-While the first release has been audited (audits), these contracts have not been widely used in production.
+While the first release has been [audited](https://github.com/yearn/yearn-security/blob/master/audits/202209_ChainSecurity_yearn-serpentor/ChainSecurity_Yearn_Serpentor_audit.pdf), these contracts have not been widely used in production.

 - Although the functionality is meant to be compatible with other well tested governance contracts, still expect changes from the original features.
 - You should thoroughly read each contract you plan to use.